cenation092/InterviewBit-Solutions/README.md

 1. If there is no solution to a problem in the main branch.
 2. If your solution is asymptotically faster than the one in the main branch.
 3. If solutions in main branch has something extra without which the algorithm also run perfectly.
-In this case, comment out the extra things & make a pull request with your solution.
+In this case, comment out the extra things & make a pull request with your solution .